vuestorefront/vue-storefront/README.md

 Here you can read more about the process of [designing PWA for eCommerce](https://www.linkedin.com/pulse/designing-pwa-ecommerce-karl-bzik/).

 The design is available in open source in the Figma file format under the URL https://www.figma.com/file/VKyqbHFI55TKIKcQlFLiVpVF/Vue-Storefront-Open-Source.

+# Other platforms
+Vue Storefront is platform agnostic which mean - it can be connected to virtually any CMS.
+Please take a look at [Pimcore bridge](https://github.com/DivanteLtd/pimcore2vuestorefront) to give you an idea how other platforms can be connected.
+Any support for integrating Prestashop, Shopify ... - much appreciated.

 ## The license
 Vue Storefront source code is completely free and released under the [MIT License](https://github.com/DivanteLtd/vue-storefront/blob/master/LICENSE).